 They don’t necessarily have to live in or come from Berlin.
 Applications for Fête de la Musique are accepted from January until 21 February.
 This year there were about 500 applications from musicians.
 121 could be placed.
 43 stages had our assistance with advice for their program.

 How many different countries are represented in the festival?

 Musicians or bands from numerous countries – can’t count them all.
 Last year featured artists from 21 countries: Argentina, Armenia, Austria, Australia, Belgium, Bulgaria, Cameroon, Canada, Czechoslovakia, Finland, France, Great Britain, Italy, Netherlands, New Zealand, Poland, Russia, Senegal, Sweden, Turkey, U.S.

-About 700-800 acts, appr.
-4,000 musicians, though it is impossible to count, as we don’t know all the casts of the bands, not to mention the number of spontaneous music on the streets!
+About 700-800 acts, maybe 4,000 musicians, though it is impossible to count, as we don’t know all the casts of the bands, not to mention the number of spontaneous music on the streets!